 - Burning permits

-This division is also responsible for parking and traffic enforcement.
-Over the summer months, the Commissionaires have again been contracted to provide parking enforcement.
+The Bylaw Enforcement Division is also responsible for parking and traffic enforcement.
+Over the summer months, the Commissionaires are contracted to provide parking enforcement.

 Complainant information is considered as confidential and will not be released to the person whose property is under complaint, unless under an order made by the Provincial Freedom of Information Commissioner.